Key takeaways

 One major retail grocery chain implemented Immersive Learning in VR in their distribution centers.
 They saw a boost in productivity in the very first week of onboarding new hires with Immersive Learning, and cut the time to proficiency for new hires by nearly 50%.

 Obviously, safety is paramount in warehouse environments, where heavy equipment and other hazards present constant risks.
-According to 2019 data by the U.S. Bureau of Labor Statistics, out of every 100 full-time warehouse workers, 4.8 were injured that year.
+According to 2019 data by the U.S. Bureau of Labor Statistics, for every 100 full-time warehouse workers, 4.8 were injured that year.

 VR is specifically excellent for hazard identification because it can track the head movement of learners wearing headsets to identify when they’re looking in the wrong place during a training module.
 VR can also give employees valuable experience with how to handle unsafe situations before they or coworkers’ actual lives are on the line.